-EBEC project begins functioning every year by the first Local EBEC Round that is conducted in Europe; afterwards moving onwards with several other Local EBEC Rounds as well as National/Regional EBEC Rounds and reaches an end by a EBEC Final event that is organized in beginning of August.
+EBEC Challenge project begins functioning every year by the first Local EBEC C Round that is conducted in Europe.
+Afterwards moving onwards with several other Local EBEC Challenge Rounds as well as National/Regional EBEC Rounds who is the final and wining round.

 History of EBEC